KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 	Mentioning the config string "B1" will autoload the light class which takes care of all commands Sub-Topic(s): none, is sub-peripheral to light class

+### Ai
+	Configuration string: "AI"
+	Purpose: will consume all light commands (dimm/color) and forward it the the IC used in the Thinker AI Mentioning the config string "AI" will autoload the light class which takes care of all commands Sub-Topic(s): none, is sub-peripheral to light class

+### PWM
+	Configuration string: "PWM / PW2 / PW3" (Pin 4/5/16,0,0    4/4/4,0,0      15,13,12,14,4)
+	Purpose: will consume all light commands (dimm/color) and forward it to the selected outputs (R,G,B,W,WW) Sub-Topic(s): Sub-Topic(s): none, is sub-peripheral to light class

+### Neopixel
+	Configuration string: "NEO"
+	Purpose: will consume all light commands (dimm/color) and forward it to a neopixel string Sub-Topic(s): none, is sub-peripheral to light class

+### Simple light / relay
+	Configuration string: "SL"
+	Purpose: will consume simple light commands and toggle the pin that is connected to the relay in a Sonoff basic/touch Sub-Topic(s): Sub-Topic(s): none, is sub-peripheral to light class

 ### DHT22
 	Configuration string: "DHT"
 	Purpose: publishs Temperature and humidity once per minute